canonical/loki-k8s-operator/CONTRIBUTING.md

 All default tests can be executed by running `tox` without arguments.

-Besides you can run individual test environments or tasks:
+You can also manually run specific test environment:

 ```bash
 tox -e lint         # check your code complies to linting rules